Satchels to backpacks: The best leather bags for men for that sophisticated look

 Image: Courtesy Nordstrom

-An essential that makes carrying all of your things easy and stylish at the same time, the Tumi Ruby backpack is a must whether you’re heading out for work or a casual day out.
+A travelling essential that makes carrying luggage easy and stylish at the same time, the Tumi Harrison Warren backpack is a must for every wanderlust out there.
 With a minimalist design but maximal organisational space, this leather bag for men is fashioned with a plenty of interior and external pockets.
-From laptop and tablet to other essentials this bag will hold it all while its padded straps provide you utmost comfort of carrying it and add-a-bag sleeve at the back lets you slide the entire bag on your luggage trolley handle.
+From laptop and tablet to other essentials this bag will hold it all while the Tumi Tracer will help you find your bag in case of theft or it goes missing.

 Image: Courtesy Nordstrom